Gun camera

+United States Army Air Force P-51 Mustang gun-camera displaying engagements against various German Luftwaffe fighter-aircraft over Europe, 1944.

 Gun cameras are cameras mounted on a gun, used to photograph or record from its perspective.
 They are typically used on the weapons of military aircraft and operate either when the gun is fired or at the operator's will.
 Gun cameras are used for training, analysis, or documentation purposes.